 Monterey County’s hospitality community has been dramatically affected by the COVID-19 pandemic.
-Travel has come to a near halt.
-Small businesses have had to temporarily close their doors.
-Restaurants have moved to takeout models or closed entirely.
-Hotels are nearly empty without visitors and business travelers.
+Travel has once again been put on pause leaving many small businesses to have to temporarily or permanently close their doors.
+Restaurants have moved to takeout models or delivery and hotels are nearly empty without visitors and business travelers.

-These businesses need our help more than ever, and we wanted to share ways you can continue to support local businesses in Monterey County.
+These businesses need our help more than ever before!
+Here are ways that you can continue to support local Monterey County businesses.

 Order from a Monterey County Restaurant

 An encouraging number of Monterey County restaurants remain open for delivery and curbside pickup.
 It is more important than ever to support locally owned restaurants and the employees who work there.
-Edible Monterey Bay has created a comprehensive map of places to get curbside pickup and delivery.
-We also have put together this helpful list of businesses that are open with modified services.
+Local food writer, Raul Nava, has created a comprehensive list of places to get curbside pickup and delivery.
+The list also includes promotions, delivery services, black, indigenous, people of color (BIPOC) owned businesses and more.
+The list is being updated regularly, so make sure to check individual business websites for information.
 Order directly from each individual restaurant to ensure they are getting the most profit.
+You can also purchase gift cards for when dining out returns.

 Purchase Gift Cards for Future Use

-Those able to purchase gift certificates and cards help to stimulate the economy and keep small businesses afloat.
+Those able to purchase gift certificates and cards help to stimulate the economy and keep small businesses and hotels afloat.
 Gift cards can be thought of as a micro-loan made to provide immediate impact and cash flow.
-Check to see if a favorite restaurant, food or walking tours, adventure outfitters like sailing or whale watching or other businesses are selling gift cards online or give them a call to see if it is an option.
+Check to see if a favorite restaurant, hotel, food or walking tours, adventure outfitters like sailing or whale watching or other businesses are selling gift cards online or give them a call to see if it is an option.
 If a friend or family member has a birthday coming up, considering giving them a gift card to a local business as a present.
-Wild Fish Restaurant even is offering a special deal found here.
+Visit our deals and special page for more ideas.

 Purchase Local Goods & Products